-The Transition to Advanced Pharmacy Practice Experience (APPE) course is designed to strengthen and integrate students' knowledge, skills, and attitudes in preparation for, and make the transition to, APPE rotations.
+PHM330H1 Preparation for Advanced Pharmacy Practice Experience A. Bjelajac Mejia The Preparation for Advanced Pharmacy Practice Experience (APPE) course is designed to strengthen and integrate students' knowledge, skills, and attitudes in preparation for, and make the transition to, APPE rotations.
 This course, via lectures, workshops, case-based role play activities and related assignments and assessments, will enable students to review, build on, consolidate and apply previous knowledge, skills and behaviours acquired throughout the curriculum in academic courses and in earlier experiential rotations in the areas of patient care provision, communication, collaboration, management, advocacy, scholarship, and professionalism.
 (CanMEDS, 2005, AFPC, 2010).
 The goal of this course is to engender students' practical skills and strategies to help prepare them for the role of advanced pharmacy practice students.